microsoft/vscode-docs/api/references/vscode-api.md

 <a name="debug.activeDebugSession"></a><span class="ts" id=3144 data-target="#details-3144" data-toggle="collapse"><span class="ident">activeDebugSession</span><span>: </span><a class="type-ref" href="#DebugSession">DebugSession</a> &#124; <a class="type-intrinsic">undefined</a></span>
 <div class="details collapse" id="details-3144">
 <div class="comment"><p>The currently active <a href="#DebugSession">debug session</a> or <code>undefined</code>.
 The active debug session is the one
-represented by the debug action floating window or the one currently shown in the drop down menu of the debug action floating window.
+represented by the debug action floating window or the one currently shown in the dropdown menu of the debug action floating window.
 If no debug session is active, the value is <code>undefined</code>.</p>
 </div>
 </div>